jmorton/booker/README.md

 while satisfying potential business needs to analyze patterns in change history or provide customers with transparency if there is confusion about the current state of reservations.

+## Test Data

+Once logic is defined to prevent reservations from being created in the past, time values for seed and test data will need to be checked.